Simone Anzani

-Simone Anzani (born 24 February 1992 in Como) is an Italian professional volleyball player, a member of the Italy men's national volleyball team and Italian club Modena Volley, silver medalist of the 2015 World Cup, bronze medalist of the 2015 European Championship and the 2014 World League.
+Simone Anzani (born 24 February 1992 in Como) is an Italian professional volleyball player who plays as a middle blocker for Lega Pallavolo Serie A club Rana Verona, silver medalist of the 2015 World Cup, bronze medalist of the 2015 European Championship and the 2014 World League.

-He was a member of Italy team to win 2022 FIVB Volleyball Men's World Championship.
+He was a member of Italy men's national volleyball team to win 2022 FIVB Volleyball Men's World Championship, and retired from international volleyball after the 2025 World Championships in the Philippines.